gravitational/gravity/docs/5.x/opscenter.md

 # Introduction

-The Gravity _Ops Center_ is a hub which allows users to reduce operational overhead to:
+The Gravity Ops Center is a hub which allows users to reduce operational overhead to:

-* Publish _application bundles_ and manage their versions.
+* Publish Application Bundles and manage their versions.
-* Download and install _application bundles_, i.e. quickly creating Kubernetes clusters.
+* Download and install Application Bundles, i.e. quickly creating Kubernetes clusters.
 * Remotely manage thousands of Kubernetes clusters either via command line (CLI) or via a Web interface.

 !!! warning "Version Warning":
     The Ops Center is only available to users of Gravity Enterprise.
-OSS users can use the Ops Center for evaluation purposes only.

 This chapter will guide you through the process of downloading and installing your own instance of the _Ops Center_.

 ## Installing Ops Center

-You need to download the [Gravity binaries](/gravity/download/).
-Note that you will need an enterprise edition of Gravity.
-The open source edition will not work.

-Before proceeding, you should have access to:

-* `tele` and `tsh`: the enterprise binaries of Gravity.
-* `ops-center.tar`: the _application bundle_ containing the Ops Center installer.
+The Ops Center only works with the Gravity Enterprise Edition license key and the Application Bundle for the Ops Center.
+You can [contact us](https://gravitational.com/gravity/demo/) to get a trial license key and the Ops Center Application Bundle.

-As with any Gravity application, you will need a Linux server to install the Ops Center.
+As with any Gravity application, you will also need a Linux server to install the Ops Center.

 ### Generating a Token

-To establish trust between an _Ops Center_ and multiple K8s clusters, a common shared hard-to-guess secret (token) must be generated first.
+To establish trust between an Ops Center and multiple K8s clusters, a common shared hard-to-guess secret (token) must be generated first.
 Therefore, before installing an Ops Center, a shared token needs to be generated and stored in an environment variable named `TOKEN`: